 Start Your Day In Silence

-When we sleep our brain is recharged, therefore first thing in the morning our brain is ready to do some important work, but what do most people do when they wake up, they check their social media pages and their emails.
-This is a bad way to start the day because it puts your mind in reactive mode and you’re now dragged into someone else’s agenda.
+When we sleep, our brain is recharged; therefore, first thing in the morning, our brain is ready to do important work.
+But what do most people do when they wake up?
+They check their social media pages and their emails.
+This is a bad way to start the day because it puts your mind in reactive mode, and you’re now dragged into someone else’s agenda.

-Social media and emails may need to be checked, but avoid first thing in the morning when your brain is at its most creative level.
-Mornings are for planning, prioritizing and CREATION, not CONSUMPTION.
+Social media and email may need to be checked, but avoid them first thing in the morning, when your brain is at its most creative.
+Mornings are for planning, prioritising, and CREATION, not CONSUMPTION.

 Time Blocking

 You need to learn the importance of Time Blocking.
-Blocking out specific times in your diary to focus on and complete certain tasks, and your morning routine is one such task.
-By blocking out time in your diary it makes it much easier to say NO to people, and tell them why.
+Blocking out specific times in your diary to focus on and complete certain tasks, and your morning routine, is one such task.
+Blocking out time in your diary makes it much easier to say NO to people and tell them why.

 You should, therefore, block out time during the day to check your social media pages and emails.